DellGEOS/AzureStackHOLs/lab-guides/08-DeployAzureStackHCICluster-DeploymentTool/readme.md

 * Make sure you hydrate Azure Stack HCI 22H2 VHD using CreateParentDisk.ps1 located in ParentDisks folder (note that it 22H2 is detected as 21H2, so you need to edit the name)

+* Make sure 22H2 VHD is 127GB (CreateParentDisk was recently updated to create 127GB disks instead of 60GB)

 ## LabConfig

-Below LabConfig will deploy 4 nodes for Azure Stack HCI 22H2 that are not domain joined with extra disk (tools.vhdx).
-MSLab scripts were recently updated to create 300GB tools disk (as original 30GB was not enough).
-If using MSLab hydrated some time ago, you can simply expand tools.vhdx using hyper-v manager (there is a tool to expand vhd) nad then mount and expand partition.
+Below LabConfig will deploy 4 nodes for Azure Stack HCI 22H2 that are not domain joined.

 There is also commented line that will deploy nodes with more memory and with nested virtualization enabled.